SpaceX CRS-9

-SpaceX CRS-9, also known as SpX-9, is a Commercial Resupply Service mission to the International Space Station which launched on 18 July 2016.
-The mission was contracted by NASA and is operated by SpaceX using a Dragon capsule.
+SpaceX CRS-9, also known as SpX-9, was a Commercial Resupply Service mission to the International Space Station which launched on 18 July 2016.
+The mission was contracted by NASA and was operated by SpaceX using a Dragon capsule.

 The cargo was successfully carried aboard SpaceX's Falcon 9 Flight 27.

 Launch and operations history

 A July 2014 NASA Flight Planning Integration Panel (FPIP) presentation had this mission scheduled no earlier than (NET) 7 December 2015.
 By December 2014, the launch had been pushed back to NET 9 December 2015.
 Following the failure of SpaceX CRS-7 on 28 June 2015, the launch date was left open and, in September 2015, was moved to NET 21 March 2016.
 The flight was later pushed to 24 June, 27 June, 16 July, and finally 18 July 2016, as the crewed mission Soyuz MS-01 took the 24 June slot.

 CRS-9 launched on 18 July 2016 at 04:44 UTC from Cape Canaveral SLC-40 aboard a Falcon 9 launch vehicle.
 After 9 minutes and 37 seconds the Dragon spacecraft successfully separated from the rocket, and deployed its solar arrays about two minutes later.
 The opening of its GNC door came two hours later, enabling orbital operations.

 After a series or orbital maneuvers and stationkeeping at different hold points, the CRS-9 Dragon was captured by the ISS's Canadarm2 on 20 July 2016 at 10:56 UTC.
 After robotic operations, it was berthed some three hours later at 14:03 UTC.

 In preparation for recovery, the Dragon capsule was loaded with 3410 lb of experiments and no-longer-needed equipment and, on 25 August 2016 at 21:00 UTC, it was unberthed and stowed in an overnight parking position away from the station.
 Dragon was released from Canadarm2 the following day at 10:11 UTC.
 After maneuvering away from the station, Dragon conducted a re-entry burn at 14:56 UTC and successfully landed in the Pacific Ocean at 15:47 UTC, approximately 326 mi southwest of Baja California.